RemoteCloud/public-documentation/mkdocs/docs/release-notes/apps/flow.md

 - [medium] It is now possible to select current date and time for date and time controls on the Android phones
 - [low] Fixed item scrolling in sections

+Features:
+- [very high] Date and time control was built into the layout and now is more responsive

 ## v2.6.1

 - ...